 Amed also offers a lot of night diving opportunities as well.
 Granted, the night diving here is not as good as some other places in the world, but the chance to swim with bio-luminescent plankton more than justifies giving it a shot.

 This is literally the first place my girlfriend and I went to in Amed.
-Call us suckers for the bamboo bungalow look and the open kitchen, but we were immediately captured by the Tropikal Cafe.
+Call us suckers for the bamboo bungalow look and the open kitchen, but we were immediately captured by the Rimba Cafe.

 sitting in tropikal cafe in amed